 - Reduced response to pain

-If any of these criteria are present, then the physician can rule out a diagnosis of Rett syndrome.
+Because Rett syndrome is rare, other conditions may need to be excluded.
+If any of these criteria are present, the physician can rule out a diagnosis of Rett syndrome:

-- Brain injury caused by trauma, a neurometabolic disorder (problems in the nervous system related to how the body gets energy from food or uses it), or severe infection
+- Neurometabolic disorder (problems in the nervous system related to how the body gets energy from food or uses it)

-- Abnormal development during the first six months of life
+- Unusual development during the first six months of life

-Genetic testing through blood samples also can be used to help diagnose Rett syndrome.
-Most cases of Rett syndrome are caused by a mutation in the MECP2 gene, which encodes for a protein called methyl-CpG binding protein 2.
-However, mutations in the MECP2 gene also can cause other disorders so physical examination is required for a diagnosis.
-Other genes that may be associated with Rett syndrome include CDKL5, FOXG1, and WDR5.
+Most cases of Rett syndrome are caused by a mutation in the MECP2 gene, which provides instructions for making a protein of the same name.
+However, mutations in the MECP2 gene also can cause other disorders, so physical examination is required for a diagnosis.

 Rett Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.